Shipping AI shouldn’t be a leap of faith.

 under contract.

-Three sentences is enough.
-The thing you’re trying to ship.
-The deadline.
-The thing that scares you about it.
-We’ll come back with a yes, a no, or a counter-shape.
+Three sentences is usually enough.
+Tell us what you are trying to ship, when it has to land, and the thing that scares you about it.
+We will come back with a yes, a no, or a counter-shape.